Prevent scheme: Why the government's programme is so difficult

 Was this an oversight?
 Not under the current system, no. So should this now change, as some counter-extremism think tanks are demanding?

-It is unlikely this would be welcomed by an already overstretched MI5 that is coping with over 600 active investigations.
+It is unlikely this would be welcomed by an overstretched MI5 that is already coping with over 600 active investigations.
 The last thing MI5 would need is adding hundreds more names to its 3,000-plus list of active "subjects of interest", taking up considerable resources, when most, if not all, of those names may turn out to be harmless.

 The other major criticism currently being levelled at Prevent is that it has been too "soft" on potential Islamist radicals.